Priyanka Chopra and Nick Jonas Share First Pics From Wedding Weekend

 The Mehendi and Sangeet were held on Friday and were two of several pre-wedding festivities for the couple in the 36-year-old actress' native India this week.
 She and Nick, 26, made their marriage official on Saturday at a Western, Christian ceremony officiated by the groom's dad, Kevin Jonas Sr., a pastor, at the Taj Umaid Bhawan Palace in Jodhpur.
 They plan to have a traditional Hindu wedding there later this weekend.

 Hours after they became husband and wife, Priyanka and Nick released the first photos from their three-day wedding weekend, specifically from their Mehendi ceremony, where they wore traditional Indian garb.
-The bride-to-be wore a colorful Abu Jani Sandeep Khosla Couture dress while the groom-to-be-wore a traditional Indian cream-colored suit by the designer.
+The bride-to-be wore a colorful Abu Jani Sandeep Khosla Couture 48-multipanelled organdy sherwani embellished in silk detailing and containing two organza layered drapes.

+The groom-to-be-wore a traditional Hindu, aqua Banarasi cotton Bakhiya kurta, embellished in finest threadwork embroidery in various stitches.

 JOSEPH RADHIK/MEGA